yangli136/SpringPR/proposal_pavedroad.md

 ### Solutions

-> Starting from 2020, The **Amex Way** was originated at Technology enterprise level to transform how the applications were built.
-The Amex way is shared set of principles, > > > patterns, and practices that forms how we do software engineering at American Express.
+> Starting from 2020, The **ABC Way** was originated at Technology enterprise level to transform how the applications were built.
+The ABC way is shared set of principles, > > > patterns, and practices that forms how we do software engineering at this enterprise.

-> **Paved Roads** are prefabricated solutions of the Amex Way that enable engineers to work consistently, leverage well-understood architectural and operational patterns.
+> **Paved Roads** are prefabricated solutions of the ABC Way that enable engineers to work consistently, leverage well-understood architectural and operational patterns.

 > Common non-functional features such as: high availability, high scalability, high resiliency, high performance, standard security practices, observability, error-handling are > available to engineers out-of-box.